 An anarchic creature uses all the base creature's statistics and abilities except as noted here.
-Do not recalculate the creature's Hit Dice, base attack bonus, saves, or skill points become magical beasts, but otherwise the creature type is unchanged.
+Do not recalculate the creature's Hit Dice, base attack bonus, saves, or skill points ture type is unchanged.
 Size is unchanged.
 Anarchic creatures encountered on the Material Plane have the extraplanar subtype.

-Special Attacks: An anarchic creature retains all the special attacks of the base creature and also gains the following special attack.
+> Special Attacks: An anarchic creature retains all the special attacks of the base creature and also gains the following spe-